Tucson

 Public Lighting

-Tucson, with Pima County, passed an Outdoor Lighting Code in 1994, which was updated in 2012 in partnership with the International Dark-Sky Association to reduce light pollution which resulted in the conversion of outdoor lights to LEDs and dimming in areas of low foot traffic at night.
-In 2018, 21,563 streetlights were upgraded to LED.
+Tucson, with Pima County, passed an Outdoor Lighting Code in 1994, which was updated in 2012 in partnership with the International Dark-Sky Association to reduce light pollution.
+This resulted in the conversion of outdoor lights to LEDs and dimming in areas of low foot traffic at night.
+We were unable to confirm the percentage of LED streetlights in Tucson.
+However, the city of Tucson participated in an experiment using smart city lighting to measure light pollution: a team of scientists conducted an experiment by changing the brightness of streetlights in Tucson and observing how bright the city appeared from space.

 Inclusive procurement